The Pure Power of The Mushroom Network

 Mushrooms For Science

 So what’s next for fungi?
-Fungi’s food, health and medicinal benefits are obviously useful for us humans, but what else can mushrooms offer us?
+Fungi’s food, health and functional benefits are obviously useful for us humans, but what else can mushrooms offer us?

 From what researchers have learned about mushrooms so far, people are figuring out other ways to make use of fantastical fungi.
 Due to their natural makeup, mushrooms are highly recyclable and eco-friendly.